Andrew White (basketball)

-Andrew Jackson White III (born June 16, 1993) is an American professional basketball player for the Northside Wizards of the NBL1 North.
-He played in college for Kansas, Nebraska, and Syracuse.
+Andrew Jackson White III (born June 16, 1993) is an American professional basketball player for the Panteras de Miranda of the Superliga Profesional de Baloncesto.
+He played in college for the Kansas Jayhawks, Nebraska Cornhuskers, and Syracuse Orange.

 College career

 White began his collegiate career at Kansas and played sparingly during his two seasons with the Jayhawks, averaging just 2.2 points per game as a freshman and 2.4 as a sophomore.
 He transferred to Nebraska and sat out a season.
 In his redshirt junior year, he averaged 16.6 points and 5.9 rebounds per game for the Cornhuskers, shooting 41.2 percent from behind the arc.

 After graduating, White played a postgrad year for the Syracuse Orange, leading the team in scoring with 18.5 points per game.
 He made a school-high 112 three-pointers that season, breaking Gerry McNamara's record of 107.
 White was named to the Third Team All-ACC.